 It is quite common for companies or corporations to receive payments by check.
 If the payment is made to an account holder, there is no major problem; the real inconvenience may arise if the check is issued to a company.

 Cashing a commercial check varies considerably according to several factors, from the type of company to whether it has a bank account.
 Therefore, many people wonder how to cash a commercial check.

 How to cash a business check depending on the type of business?

-In addition, should clarify the following: the two procedures mentioned in this section are applicable when the company has its bank account.
+In addition, the following should be clarified: the two procedures mentioned in this section are applicable when the company has its own bank account.
 When it does not have a bank account, the process is different.

 Sole proprietorships are those where the owner and the company are single entities.
 Although the company is not considered a person, both are considered one entity for legal purposes.

 When a check is issued for a sole proprietorship, the owner is the only person entitled to cash the check.
-That is, it cannot be carried out by third parties or persons close to the company.
+That is, it cannot be cashed by third parties or persons close to the company.

-It works similarly to a personal check; sit down at the bank where the check will be cashed, present it and wait for the check to be deposited in the account or cashed in cash.
+It works similarly to a personal check; sit down at the bank where the check will be cashed, present it and wait for the check to be deposited in the account or cashed out.

-When the company has its registered name, its name is not the same as its owner’s; it must have a DBA (Doing Business Ass) registration.
+When the company has its registered name, and the name is not the same as its owner’s; it must have a DBA (Doing Business As) registration.